Blockchains-Princeton/eliza-ECE473-project/README.md

 pnpm clean
 ```
 ### Plugins
-The default character is powered by DAI plugin which is a costumized simple plugin that reports the DAI balance of the address that is mentioned by the user.
-For instance, ask Eliza to report you the DAI balance of address "0x47ac0Fb4F2D84898e4D9E7b4DaB3C24507a6D503", it should report 35,999,972.
+The default character is powered by DAI plugin which is a customized simple plugin that reports the DAI balance of the address that is mentioned by the user.
+For instance, ask Eliza to report to you the DAI balance of address "0x47ac0Fb4F2D84898e4D9E7b4DaB3C24507a6D503", it should report 35,999,972.

 #### Developing a Custom Plugin

+Here you will learn step by step how to create a custom plugin, you will start by using the `plugin-dai` which is a plugin for accessing the DAI balance of a user and you will build on it to access both the balance and nonce of the user.
-To create your own custom plugin, follow these steps:
+To create a custom plugin, follow these steps:

 1. **Create a Folder**
    - Inside the `packages` directory, create a new folder for your plugin: